Daisy Conroy, Chairman, Bassett House School

 Celia Thaysen, Trustee Orchard House School

-As the managing editor of a family magazine in Shanghai, she provided information and support for expat parents and was closely involved in the international schools community.
+As the managing editor of a family magazine in Shanghai, she provided information and support for expat parents and was closely involved in the international school community.
 Back in London since 2015, Celia now works as a freelance writer and editor.

 Lydia Davies, Trustee Orchard House School